45gfg9/Srun/README.md

 handle = NULL;
 ```

 Username, password and ac_id are not needed when logging out.
+The same context used for login may be reused.